-The Three Tiers of Web Hosting
+The Three Tiers of Web Hosting: Shared Hosting vs VPS

 Shared Hosting: The Apartment Building